Connect with us

 Public Private Partnerships

-The PPP models will involve a build, own transfer (BOT) framework that will allow private investors to build hostels and collect rent for a specified period of time (generally 15-20 years) before reverting the assets back to the institutions of higher learning.
+The PPP models will involve a build-own-transfer (BOT) framework that will allow private investors to build hostels and collect rent for a specified period (generally 15-20 years) before reverting the assets to institutions of higher learning.

-Besides being quite affordable, on campus accommodation is highly beneficial to the students since it reduces the time and money wasted while commuting to and from campus.
+Besides being quite affordable, on-campus accommodation is highly beneficial to students since it reduces the time and money wasted while commuting to and from campus.

 It also enables students to access all university facilities crucial to their academic development even after dusk without having to worry about safety.

-Kenyatta University is, for example, finalising the process of negotiating a PPP project which will see the construction of moderately priced hostel that will house an additional 10,000 students.
+Kenyatta University is, for example, finalising the process of negotiating a PPP project which will see the construction of a moderately priced hostel that will house 10,000 students.

 “We are at the financial close stage for the Sh5 billion project and hope to break ground in 2017.
 The project is on a build, operate and transfer model and in 20 years, the property will be transferred to the university,” said Kenyatta University project leader Dr Gachanja.